God Wants You to Have Fun with Your Wealth

 Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.

-There are two important things to point out when we deal with the idea of enjoying our wealth.
-The first is that, while God wants you to enjoy your money, this verse does not get you out of all of the other things that He requires of you.
+While God wants you to enjoy your money, this verse does not discount the other things He wants you to do with it.
 God makes it very clear throughout scripture that he wants to to tithe to your church, provide for your family, give to the poor and store up an inheritance for future generations.
-Those priorities all come first in God’s master plan.
+Those priorities all come before enjoying your cash.

 Once you’ve done all those things diligently, you can begin to enjoy what’s leftover.
 Don’t get this confused: Too many people fail to accomplish God’s plan for their finances because they start with enjoyment and then don’t have enough money for giving.
 Enjoyment doesn’t come first; it comes last.
-Enjoying your wealth is the fruit that comes from the diligence of hard work, righteous living and faithfulness to God’s plan for your finances.
+Enjoying your wealth is the fruit that comes from diligent work, righteous living and faithfulness to God’s plan.

 Where to place your trust

-So what about the second important thing to point out?
-Here it is: Don’t let your enjoyment of money begin to warp your perspective or change your source of trust.
-This is the point that Paul was making in the first half of the passage: “Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God….”
+Have fun with your money, but don’t let it warp your perspective or change your source of trust.
+This is the point that Paul was making in the first half of the passage: “Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God.”

 If I’m not careful, wealth and abundance can lead me to put my hope in money or in my ability to provide for myself.
 But God is always the ultimate provider.

 Enjoy money, but also remember that your abundance is a reflection of God’s abundant love.
 Our trust should always be in Him.